golemfactory/yagna-docs/provider-tutorials/provider-cli.md

 1. `everyone`: defines the default outbound access for all requestors.
 2. `audited-payload`: controls outbound access for manifests which are audited and signed by a trusted party.
-   Trust is gained when provider sets this rule for root certificate of auditing organisation.
+   For the payload to be recognized as trusted, the provider must set this rule for the root certificate of the auditing organization.
-   Provider can have multiple `audited-payload` rules for different `X.509` certificates.
+   A provider can have multiple `audited-payload` rules for different `X.509` certificates.
-   To match this rule, requestor should get his manifest audited and signed by organisation which is trusted by provider.
+   To match this rule, the requestor should get their manifest audited and signed by an organisation which is trusted by provider.
-   It doesn't matter from which requestor node request is made.
+   It doesn't matter from which requestor node demand is made.
-3. `partner`: allows outbound access for any manifests, as long as requestor node is a partner to trusted organisation.
+3. `partner`: allows outbound access for any manifests, as long as the requestor node is a partner to a trusted organisation.
-   Trust is gained when provider sets Partner rule for root certificate of trusted organisation.
+   For the requestor node to be recognized as trusted, the provider must set a Partner rule for the root certificate of a trusted organization
-   Provider can have multiple `partner` rules for different [golem certificates](../requestor-tutorials/vm-runtime/golem-certificates.md).
+   A provider can have multiple `partner` rules, each for a different [golem certificate](../requestor-tutorials/vm-runtime/golem-certificates.md).
-   To match this rule, requestor should get his [node descriptor signed](../requestor-tutorials/vm-runtime/golem-certificates.md) by partner to trusted organisation.
+   To match this rule, a requestor should get their [node descriptor signed](../requestor-tutorials/vm-runtime/golem-certificates.md) by a partner to trusted organisation.
-   It doesn't matter which payload is being requested.
+   It doesn't matter which payload (manifest) is being issued in the demand.

 Every rule can operate in three different modes: